WANT CHANGE?

 State Representative DJ Swearingen-R (HD-89):

-The following Erie County precincts will be in the drawn district of the 89th House:
+- All of Erie County precincts are now in the district of the 89th House

 By U.S. Postal Service: